 Although carnivals are held across the world, the ones that are held in many of the Basque Country’s villages are very special.
 You can still find carnivals that are deeply rooted in Basque traditions and Mother Earth.

-The first carnivals to be held are in Ituren and Zubieta, on the Monday and Tuesday following the last Sunday in January (In 2019, on 28th and 29th January).
+The first carnivals to be held are in Ituren and Zubieta, on the Monday and Tuesday following the last Sunday in January (In 2023, on 30th and 31st of January).

 The stars of these carnivals are the joaldunak.
 According to the tradition, the joaldunak shake the cowbells that they carry on their backs to drive away evil spirits and to awaken the forces of the earth, invoking the spring.

 It is worth seeing the moment when the joaldunak from two villages meet each other halfway between them.

 While the Ituren-Zubieta carnivals are the first to be held, the last are held in Lantz, as they take place during the days leading up to Ash Wednesday (In 2023 on 19th, 21th and 21st of February).